 Which of Nick’s Dragons’ Den Deals Never Worked Out?

-Ben Mason from Mason’s Beans thought his hard work has paid off when Nick offered him £50,000 for 20% stake.
-But unfortunately the business didn’t work out and the company was wound up.
+Ben Mason from Mason’s Beans thought his hard work had paid off when Nick offered him £50,000 for 20% stake.
+But unfortunately, the business didn’t work out and the company was wound up.
 Ben did say that Nick was enormously helpful.

 There was a dating app called Double which Nick offered £75,000 for 15%.
 But that business failed.